 “I think of all these children that World Vision is trying to help.
 They have dreams too, but they are living in an environment where it is almost impossible to fulfill those dreams.”

-So Rodney decided that he would start a journey of faith across Canada, walking 40km a day, and relying on the generosity of the communities he entered to shelter him.
-He began his Walk of Raw Hope in Halifax (pictured above), dipping his toe in the Atlantic ocean on April 30th, 2018.
-He will do the same thing when he reaches the Pacific in Vancouver sometime in October.
+So, Rodney decided that he would start a journey of faith across Canada, walking 40 km a day, and relying on the generosity of the communities he entered to shelter him.
+He began his Walk of Raw Hope in Halifax (pictured above), dipping his toe in the Atlantic Ocean on April 30th, 2018.
+He did the same thing when he reached the banks of the Pacific in Vancouver on October 17th, 2018.

 Leanne Prescott is Rodney’s former student, and an Engagement Coach at World Vision Canada.
-She has been assisting Rodney with planning his 6000km trek across the country.
+She assisted Rodney with planning his 6000 km trek across the country.
 Rodney's courage and belief in the generosity of Canadians has touched her.